CALL FOR PAPERS

 I think this assumption of ethical self-transparency is interestingly problematic.
 Here’s why:

-Omohundro makes the Cartesian assumption that the properties of a piece of hardware or software can uniquely specify the content of the system states that it orchestrates independently of the external environment in which the system is located (otherwise the probes would come up with different values in different environments.
-Clamping states to particular values would require restrictions on the situations in which the system could operate.)
+Omohundro requires that there could be internal systems states of post-singularity AI’s whose value content could be legible for the system’s internal probes.
+Obviously, this assumes that the properties of a piece of hardware or software can determine the content of the system states that it orchestrates independently of the external environment in which the system is located.
+This property of non-environmental determination is known as “local supervenience” in the philosophy of mind literature.
+If local supervenience for value-content fails, any inner state could signify different values in different environments.
+“Clamping” machine states to current values would entail restrictions on the situations in which the system could operate as well as on possible self-modifications.

 Block, Ned (1986).
 Advertisement for a semantics for psychology.
 Midwest Studies in Philosophy 10 (1):615-78.